 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
 They include information on: marking scales, marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length work.

-The examination conventions and descriptors for allocating marks issued in 2017/18 can be found on the Theology and Religion Faculty's Weblearn site.
+The examination conventions and descriptors for allocating marks issued in 2022-23 can be found on the Faculty's on Canvas.
 Any modifications will be published not less than one whole term before the examination takes place or, where assessment takes place in the first term of a course, at the beginning of that term.
-Up-to-date conventions will be sent to all students before the examination and published on the Theology and Religion Faculty's Weblearn site.
+Up-to-date conventions will be sent directly to all students before the examination.